Explore the links between public health, gender, and community action in India and Thailand.

 - This seminar consists of a four-week internship with a primary healthcare center, local public health organization, think tank with a focus on public health, research organization, m-Health business organization, or international NGO with a public health focus.
-The aim of the internship is to enable the student to gain valuable public health work experience and to enhance their intercultural skills in a developing world context and an international work environment.
+The aim of the internship is to enable the student to gain valuable public health internship experience and to enhance their intercultural skills in a developing world context and an international work environment.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 Field excursions are an integral part of this program.
 You will visit rural and tribal communities, NGO headquarters, academic and research institutes, and hospitals in urban and rural sites across northern India and hear lectures onsite.

 Most excursions are to underprivileged areas and aim to provide a better understanding of how social health determinants affect the lives of the poor in otherwise thriving India and Thailand.
 These excursions allow you to interact with community leaders and victims of health inequalities.
 You will learn about the struggle to survive and challenges of acquiring adequate healthcare.

 As part of the excursions, you will participate in health awareness and healthcare work implemented by partner NGOs.